shizzeer/Brainfuck-Interpreter/README.md

 # Brainfuck Interpreter

-This is a simple Brainfuck Interpreter written in Python3.5.
+This is a simple Brainfuck Interpreter written in Python.

 # Usage:
 $ ./bf_interpreter.py + [FILENAME]